dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_clamp.rst

    The Attribute Clamp node.

-This node reads one input attribute and clamps the values and writes these to the result attribute.
+This node inputs one attribute and clamps the values and writes these to the result attribute.

 Inputs